0xPolygonID/docs/docs/issuer/refresh-service/overview.md

 1. `GET /v1/{{IssuerDID}}/claims/{{credentialID}}` - This endpoint is designed to return a credential based on the provided credentialID.
 Refer to the Issuer node example for implementation details.
 2. `POST /v1/{{IssuerDID}}/claims` - This endpoint accepts a JSON body from which a new credential will be created.
 The IssuerDID is a crucial parameter for this operation.
 See the Issuer node example for reference on how this endpoint can be implemented.

-## Algorithm of client interaction with refresh service
+## Example of client interaction with refresh service

 To implement credential refreshing in a client side, need to follow next algorithm to look up for the credentials when a proof request is received: